 iPad cellular plan: About Apple SIM and eSIM

 Apple switched to eSIM on all of its iPad models in 2019.
 This means you can select your carrier right on your iPad, digitally, without having to wait for or select a specific SIM card.
 It's even more convenient than an Apple SIM card because there is no restriction on where you buy your iPad from.
 With Apple SIM, AT&T would lock down the card, and if you wanted Verizon as your carrier, you had to order your iPad directly from Verizon.
 These limitations are freed up with eSIM.

-If you find yourself overseas or in a different country that doesn't support eSIM, the 2019-2020 iPad models do include a SIM tray, but you'll need to buy the nano-SIM card from your carrier of choice (the card is usually free or very low-cost and you'll only be paying for the service).
+If you find yourself overseas or in a different country that doesn't support eSIM, the 2019-2020 iPad models do include a SIM tray.
+Still, you'll need to buy the nano-SIM card from your carrier of choice (the card is usually free or very low-cost, and you'll only be paying for the service).
 It's easy to set up once you've received your SIM card.
-You just pop the card in and follow the instructions.
+You pop the card in and follow the instructions.

 Before you buy: Check your LTE data coverage and speeds